Charles Osgood: WHCT Television

 In April 1962, the parent company of WGMS, RKO General, transferred Osgood to Hartford, Connecticut, and promoted him to his first job in television: the general manager of Channel 18, WHCT (WUVN today).

 WHCT was the first TV station in the United States to be licensed to use Phonevision, a system developed by Zenith that scrambled the station's picture and sound.
 This limited viewing to paid subscribers who were issued decoders attached to their television sets and telephone lines.
 The station offered its subscribers premium programming such as first-run movies, live sporting events, and cultural programs like ballets and symphonies, all with no commercials.
 Although RKO expected to operate WHCT at a loss for the three years before the Federal Communications Commission was due to renew the station's license, by early 1963, the financial realities became too difficult to bear unabated.
 In a 1985 interview with Broadcasting magazine, Osgood explained:

 [The station] lost money at an alarming rate ...
 [RKO] let me off the hook very gently.
 They said, "you're fired."

 ABC

-Unemployed at age 30, Osgood turned to one of his Fordham classmates, Frank McGuire, who directed program development at ABC in New York.
-In 1963, McGuire hired Osgood to be one of the writers and hosts of Flair Reports, which related human interest stories on the ABC Radio Network.
+Unemployed at age 30, Osgood turned to one of his Fordham classmates, Frank Maguire, who directed program development at ABC in New York.
+In 1963, Maguire hired Osgood to be one of the writers and hosts of Flair Reports, which related human interest stories on the ABC Radio Network.

 "I went from being the world's youngest station manager to being the world's oldest cub reporter", he quipped in a 1981 interview with People magazine.

-Another new McGuire hire for Flair Reports, whom Osgood befriended at ABC, was Ted Koppel.
+Another new Maguire hire for Flair Reports, whom Osgood befriended at ABC, was Ted Koppel.